 - The comment raises an issue that the essay already covers but without adding anything new.

 - The comment doesn’t actually respond to the essay, but just uses it as an opportunity to express the author’s opinion or tell a personal story that doesn’t improve the analysis.

 - The comment disagrees with the essay without giving any basis for it—e.g., “You’re wrong”—or is based on a misreading of the essay or its concepts, or depends on assertions of fact that simply are not true.

 - The comment engages in personal attack or uses insulting, violent, or demeaning language directed at individuals or groups.

 This site is not a public forum for opinions.
-It’s based on the work I’ve done for more than thirty years to build a useful analysis of some of the most divisive and painful issues in this society.
+It’s based on the work I’ve done for more than forty years to build a useful analysis of some of the most divisive and painful issues in this society.
 If you want to make a comment or raise a question that in one way or another might help contribute to that, I’ll be happy to post it.